-In 1911, age 29, Davisson secured his Ph.D., majoring in physics and minoring in mathematics.
+In 1911, age 29, Davisson secured his Ph.D.
 His thesis title was: The Thermal Emission of Positive Ions from Alkaline Earth Salts.

 The year 1911 turned out to be eventful one for Davisson.
 In August he married Owen Richardson’s sister.
 Soon after that he began work as an assistant physics professor at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania.